phase2/grav-plugin-twig-namespaces/README.md

 ### Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `twig-namespaces`.
-You can find these files on [GitHub](https://github.com/chris-clark/grav-plugin-twig-namespaces) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+You can find these files on [GitHub](https://github.com/phase2/grav-plugin-twig-namespaces).

 You should now have all the plugin files under